It's a New Day in Public Health.

 Apalachicola, Florida 32320

-If you are opening a food service establishment, click on the applicable link below for the type of establishment you plan to open.
+If you are opening a food service establishment, see additional information below for the type of establishment you plan to open.

-The Department of Health's (DOH) Food Hygiene Inspection Program is risk-based.
+The DOH's Food Hygiene Inspection Program is risk-based.
 This means that those facilities that pose a greater risk to the public becoming sick from consuming their product are inspected more often than those that pose a lesser risk.
 The amount of risk is determined by risk factors.
 These risk factors include the types of food served, the amount of preparation that is required, the population that is served, and the quantity of food that is prepared.
-Considering these types of factors are consistent with recommendation from the U.S. Food and Drug Administration.
-In fact, Annex 5 of the 2013 version of the FDA Model Food Code is devoted to conducting risk-based inspections.
 High risk facilities are inspected quarterly, which means 4 times per year (or 3 times for schools that close for summer vacation).
 Moderate risk facilities are inspected semiannually, which means 2 times per year.
 Low risk facilities are inspected once per year.

 Here are some examples: